valentinradu/valentinradu.github.io/_posts/2015-11-11-error-handling-strategies-in-swift-part-2.md

 - swift lang
 ---

 *Initially I wanted to wrap this up in a single post but as I was writing it I decided to split it two parts.
-This is the second part, if you're not familiar yet with error handling basics in Swift 2.0, feel free to start with [the first part](http://cocoaexposed.com/2015/error-handling-strategies-in-swift-part-1).*
+This is the second part, if you're not familiar yet with error handling basics in Swift 2.0, feel free to start with [the first](http://cocoaexposed.com/2015/error-handling-strategies-in-swift-part-1).*

-Also, if you're not familiar with the composition operator from other functional languages (e.g. `>>` in `F#`), you can checkout this post on how to add it as a Swift infix operator.
+Also, we will be using the composition operator inspired from F sharp's `>>`, you can checkout this post on how to add it as a Swift infix operator.

 Last time we talked about how to `throw`, `try` and `catch` errors.
-This time we will focus on how to plan and implement a generic system that will help us handle errors application wide.

-There are several things to consider when designing such a system:
+Now we will focus on how to plan and implement a generic system that will help us handle errors application wide.
+With that in mind, there are several things to consider:

 1.  **Consistency.** All the errors in our app should pass through the same processor.
-We want to avoid the scenario in which for each `catch` we write specific code. `defer` is much better suited for writing context specific code  like cleaning up.
+We want to avoid writing specific code for each `catch`, although, sometimes we may have to cancel a certain flow if the error occurred.
 In the following example we use an error agent to sort and forward the information to interested parties.

 ```swift